Man who sold ammo to Vegas shooter asks for trial by judge

 LAS VEGAS — The Arizona man who has acknowledged selling bullets to the gunman in the deadliest mass shooting in modern U.S. history has asked to be tried by a judge on his federal ammunition-manufacturing charge.

-The Las Vegas Review-Journal reported Tuesday that attorneys for Douglas Haig claim in court filings that Las Vegas jurors would not deliver an impartial verdict because they “may simply be unable to set aside their passion and prejudice.”
+The attorney for Douglas Haig argued that the connection to the massacre will have a “prejudicial effect” on Las Vegas jurors, the Las Vegas Review-Journal reported Tuesday.

+“Unlike a judge, jurors may simply be unable to set aside their passion and prejudice to render a fair and impartial verdict in this case,” Haig’s attorney wrote in recent court filings.

-A federal magistrate judge in Nevada has recommended the trial judge deny the request.
+A federal magistrate judge in Nevada has recommended for the trial judge to deny Haig’s new request.
+“Though the trial will present challenges, the trial judge will ensure the Defendant an impartial trial,” U.S. Magistrate Judge Cam Ferenbach wrote in a report.

 U.S. District Judge James Mahan has not yet issued a decision.

-He has pleaded not guilty to illegally making tracer and armor-piercing bullets at his home in Mesa, Arizona.
+Haig has pleaded not guilty to illegally making tracer and armor-piercing bullets at his home in Mesa, Arizona.
+He is not charged in the October 2017 shooting that killed 59 people and injured more than 850.

+Prosecutors have said his fingerprints were found on unfired reloaded bullets found inside the hotel room where the gunman fired down at the crowd.

+Haig previously sought to move the trial to Arizona, citing similar concerns about an impartial jury.
+The court denied the request.

 Information from: Las Vegas Review-Journal, http://www.lvrj.com